-A multifocal lens provides different refractive focusing strengths, adapting for near, medium, and long-distance vision.
+A premium multifocal lens provides different refractive focusing strengths, adapting for near, medium, and long-distance vision.
 For patients with astigmatism, we also offer premium toric lenses.
 While choosing a premium lens can add to your treatment costs, many people find the benefits are worth the investment.

-Your Premium Lens Options
+Additional Premium Lens Options